guigamer666/guigamer666/README.md

 🎮 Hobbies:

 Growing up surrounded by computers and gaming consoles, my enthusiasm for video games was inevitable.
 I've been a gamer since I was a child.
 Apart from gaming, I'm passionate about technology, watching animes, and reading.
 I also enjoy setting up game servers with my group of friends.
 Music holds a special place in my heart, and I play the ukulele!
-📸 Photography:

-I have a deep passion for photography and love capturing moments that tell a story.
-Check out my Gurushots profile to see some of my favorite shots! 🌄📷
-🌱 Current Endeavors:

-I'm proud to be a part of the Fractal Game Studios team.
-Currently, I'm juggling between two programming courses - one in the morning and another in the evening.
-My ambition is to continue my education over the next few years, aiming to become a competent individual in the industry and broaden my horizons.
 👩‍💻 Skills & Tools:
 🌟 Skill Levels: